amybiggy/harbourbookclub/README.md

 ### Communication

 The website is designed so that anyone would be able to access it and easily identify the information they are looking for.
-All pages are clearly labelled with the information you would find on there, including the Sign Up button and contact us form.
+All sections are clearly labelled with the information you would find on there, including the contact us form.

 ## Design